nealbob/nealbob.github.io/_posts/2015-8-7-parallelcomp2.md

 # A few more details

-Now so far I've glossed over many important details.
-Here are some basic things to consider (for a full explanation see the [documentation](http://docs.cython.org/src/userguide/parallelism.html)
+So far I've glossed over many important details.
+Here are some basic things to consider (for more detail see the [documentation](http://docs.cython.org/src/userguide/parallelism.html)).

 Firstly, notice the `nogil` argument in `prange(N, nogil=True)`.
 In order to run multi-threaded code we need to turn off the GIL.
-This means that you can't have Python code inside your multi-threaded loop, or compilation will fail.
+This means that you can't have Python code inside your multi-threaded loop or compilation will fail.
 It also means that any functions called inside the loop need to be defined nogil, for example:

 {% highlight cython %}
-cdef inline double f(double X) nogil:
+cdef inline double f(double x) nogil:
-    if X > 0.5:
+    if x > 0.5:
-        return c_exp(X)
+        return c_exp(x)
     else:
         return 0